audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     Audacity.
 More help at:
       http://audacityteam.org/forum/viewtopic.php?f=17&t=5064

- * Mac OS X only: Labels do not accept certain legal characters.

  * Mac OS X only: If using Audacity when the "Hear" audio plug-in is running (or has been since boot), there will be excessive memory usage which could cause a crash.
 This appears to be due to buggy memory allocation in "Hear".

  * Mac OS X only: Portable settings aren't picked up, and the default settings (in the default location) are always used.
 See this page for a workaround: http://audacityteam.org/wiki/index.php?title=Portable_Audacity

+ * Mac OS X and Linux only: Labels do not accept certain legal characters.

  * Linux only: Audacity now supports interfacing with Jack, however this has not been tested, and has a number of known reliability and useability issues.
 Patches to improve both will be welcomed.

  * Linux (reported on): The first file imported into a project no longer changes the project rate to the file's rate, if that rate is absent from the project rate list.

  * Linux (Debian-derived) only: Audacity configure script does not detect libsoundtouch on the system and so Change Pitch and Change Tempo effects are disabled.
-This is a debian bug (#476699), which can be worked around by symlinking /usr/lib/pkgconfig/soundtouch-1.0.pc to /usr/lib/pkgconfig/libSoundTouch.pc.
+This is a debian bug (#476699), which can be worked around by symlinking /usr/lib/pkgconfig/soundtouch-1.0.pc to
+    /usr/lib/pkgconfig/libSoundTouch.pc

-Also note that the Windows installer will not replace 1.2.x installations, but will install alongside them.
+Also note the Windows installer will not replace 1.2.x installations, but will install alongside them.

 --------------------------------------------------------------------------------